Metron-Project/metron/reading_lists/README.md

 ### Metron User Lists

 Some reading lists are owned by a special "Metron" user account:
-- These are typically imported from external sources
 - They represent curated/official reading orders
 - Admin users can manage these lists
 - Public Metron lists are visible to everyone

-## CBL Import (Admin)

-### What is CBL?

-Comic Book List (.cbl) is an XML file format used to store ordered lists of comic books with database IDs.
-Many comic reading order websites provide CBL files for download.

-### Importing a CBL File

-**Requirements:**
-- Admin account access
-- A valid .cbl file
-- The "Metron" user account must exist

-**Steps:**

-1. Navigate to `/reading-lists/import/`
-2. Click "Choose File" and select your .cbl file
-3. Choose privacy setting (public or private)
-4. Optionally set attribution:
-   - **Source**: Where the list came from (e.g., "Comic Book Reading Orders")
-   - **Source URL**: Direct link to the reading order page
-5. Click "Import"
-6. Review the import results

-### Import Results

-After import, you'll see:
-- **Reading list name** (from the CBL file)
-- **Issues added**: Number of issues successfully matched and added
-- **Issues not found**: Issues in the file that don't exist in the database
-- **Issues skipped**: Duplicates or invalid entries

-**Note:** Imported lists are assigned to the "Metron" user, not your personal account.

-### Supported Database IDs

-CBL files can contain various database IDs.
-Metron supports:
-- **ComicVine** (cv): Matches on ComicVine ID
-- **Metron** (metron): Matches on Metron ID

-Issues with other database types (e.g., GCD) will be skipped unless they also have a supported ID.

-### Common Issues

-**"Reading list already exists"**
-- A list with that name already exists for the Metron user
-- Delete or rename the existing list first

-**"Issues not found"**
-- The issues in the CBL file aren't in the Metron database yet
-- You may need to add those issues first

-**"Metron user does not exist"**
-- Create a user account named "Metron" before importing

 ## URLs Quick Reference